Three Scientists Just Won The Nobel Prize In Medicine For Discovering How Oxygen Affects Cells

 William Kaelin, Sir Peter Ratcliffe, and Gregg Semenza were awarded the 2019 prize for discovering a fundamental process in animal life: how cells respond to oxygen.

-Three scientists have been awarded the Nobel Prize in Physiology or Medicine for their work discovering how cells respond to oxygen, a necessary process for all animal life.
+Three scientists have been awarded the Nobel Prize in Physiology or Medicine for their work discovering how cells sense and respond to oxygen, a necessary process for all animal life.

 William Kaelen of the Dana-Farber Cancer Institute at Harvard University, Sir Peter Ratcliffe of Oxford University, and Gregg Semenza of Johns Hopkins University were jointly awarded the prize for their discoveries identifying the molecular machinery enabling cells to respond to varying levels of oxygen.